hasinajy/winter-framework/README.md

 ## Spring Clone - Winter Project

-This project is a work-in-progress clone of the Spring framework written in Java.
-It currently implements a basic FrontController that captures and prints the user's requested URL.
+This project is a work-in-progress clone of the Spring MVC framework written in Java.
+This is not a full-clone of the Spring framework.
+Only the key features will be implemented for educational purposes.

+However, contributions are welcomed if anyone wants to add a specific feature to the project.
+Please refer to the section `Contributing` to know more about contributions.

 **Directory Structure:**